Licensed Architects: Co-design a home with us and help us create a library of universally accessible home plans.

 How you can help:

-Licensed Architects: Consider co-designing a home with our team.
+Consider co-designing a home with our team.
 It’s an opportunity to dive deep into the functionality of every detail to design for as many people as possible, regardless of their health condition or impairment.

-Alternative home designers: if you specialize in a type of home that doesn’t require a building permit, we’d love to talk about doing a project with you.
+If you specialize in a type of home that doesn’t require a building permit, we’d love to talk about doing a project with you.